There's a Girl in the Clouds

 She chuckled.
 “Cigarettes.
 You know ... smoking?”

 considered him stupid or what he said funny.
 Even his mom.
-This was one of those times.
 “People smoked on the plane?”
 Rex averted his eyes as he awaited a verdict.

 “Back when I was a kid, people smoked everywhere.
-Weren’t many places they couldn’t.
+Weren’t many places you couldn’t.
 Look.”
-His mom pointed to the illuminated No Smoking sign next to the flight attendant call button on the panel above them.
-“The light was on only during takeoff and landing.”
+His mom pointed to the illuminated “No Smoking” sign on the panel above them.
+“That light was on only during takeoff and landing.”

-Good thing Fasten Seat Belt wasn’t lit.
+Good thing “Fasten Seat Belt” wasn’t lit.
 Rex needed to go.
-He’d have to hold it for a while though, for several people were waiting to visit the restrooms, well lavatories according to his mom.
+He’d have to hold it for a while though, because five people waited for the restrooms ... well, lavatories, according to his mom.
 That’s what you called them on airplanes, which made him wonder what lava had to do with it.
 Rex kept his eye on the line, weighing the possibility of taking a whizz into a volcano.

 “You found your journal,” his mom said, even though he’d told her a hundred times it was for drawing.
 “I thought someone took it.”